-Helping your teen transition into adulthood requires communication, encouragement and guidance, according to Lynne Huff, author of Thank You For All You’ve Done For Me.
+Helping your kid transition from teenager to adulthood requires communication, encouragement and guidance, says Lynne Huff, author of Thank You For All You’ve Done For Me.
 As a former youth minister and mother of two, Huff of Ortonville, in southeast Michigan, says she wrote the book to help moms and dads learn how to parent their teens.

 It’s best, she says, if parents start early, by slowly making changes in the way they raise their children.
 Inching up their curfew or bedtime over a few years, for instance, will make the transition easier for your family.